Japanese Translation: The Application of Honorifics, Humble, and Polite Forms

 -

-Formal business letters: Involves formal correspondence with clients, superiors, or partners.
+Formal business correspondence: Involves formal letters with clients, superiors, or partners.

 -

-Invitations and thank-you letters: Extending invitations or expressing gratitude to clients or esteemed individuals.
+Invitations and thank-you letters: Issuing invitations or expressing gratitude to clients or esteemed individuals.

 -

-Official meeting minutes: Record the content of the meeting, especially the speeches involving senior or important external figures.
+Official Meeting Minutes: Record the content of meetings, especially the speeches involving higher-ups or important external figures.

 Humble Language